American Rebel Light Beer Completes Production Run To Meet Surging National Customer And Consumer Demand

 - American Rebel Light Beer Expanded Presence in Nashville, Motorsports (NHRA) & Music Events-Fueling Surging Demand for America's Patriotic Beer

-NASHVILLE, TN, June 05, 2025 (GLOBE NEWSWIRE) -- American Rebel Holdings, Inc. (NASDAQ: AREB) ("American Rebel" or the "Company"), creator of American Rebel Beer ( americanrebelbeer.com ) and a designer, manufacturer, and marketer of branded safes, personal security and self-defense products and apparel ( ), proudly reports that American Rebel Premium Light Lager Beer (“Rebel Light”) American Rebel Light Beer, America's Patriotic Beer , continues to see surging consumer and customer demand driven by its strategic presence at major events and iconic establishments in Nashville, motorsports partnerships, and music sponsorships .
-This rising demand has led to the completion of another production run , with additional runs planned throughout the year to support expanding retail placements, distributor partnerships, and new market entries.
+NASHVILLE, TN, June 05, 2025 (GLOBE NEWSWIRE) - American Rebel Holdings, Inc. (NASDAQ: AREB) (“American Rebel” or the“Company”), creator of American Rebel Beer (americanrebelbeer) and a designer, manufacturer, and marketer of branded safes, personal security and self-defense products and apparel (americanrebel), proudly reports that American Rebel Premium Light Lager Beer (“Rebel Light”) American Rebel Light Beer, America's Patriotic Beer, continues to see surging consumer and customer demand driven by its strategic presence at major events and iconic establishments in Nashville, motorsports partnerships, and music sponsorships.
+This rising demand has led to the completion of another production run, with additional runs planned throughout the year to support expanding retail placements, distributor partnerships, and new market entries.

 Strategic Positioned for Continued Growth & Market Expansion